william-opie/home-media-server/README.md

 - You have mounted your media storage on your media server.
 Make sure you've completed this (and set the path for this media storage in the `.env` file) *before* starting the containers.
   - [WikiHow article for mounting a local storage drive](https://www.wikihow.com/Linux-How-to-Mount-Drive)
   - [Ubuntu Server documentation for mounting an SMB share using CIFS](https://documentation.ubuntu.com/server/how-to/samba/mount-cifs-shares-permanently/)
-  - See [File Structure](#file-structure) below for information on setting up folders/directories on your media storage.
+  - See the [File Structure](#file-structure) section below for information on setting up folders/directories on your media storage.
 - Your server has a static DHCP lease on your LAN.
 (Check your router's documentation if you're not sure how to do this.)
 - You plan to set your media server's IP address as the primary DNS server on your LAN.
   - I recommend setting Cloudflare (1.1.1.1), Quad9 (9.9.9.9), or OpenDNS (208.67.222.222) as a secondary DNS server so that you can still access the Internet if your Pihole container goes down.
 - You have purchased a domain name and [linked it to Cloudflare](https://developers.cloudflare.com/fundamentals/setup/manage-domains/add-site/#1--add-site-in-cloudflare), and you have [generated a DNS Zone Edit API key](https://blog.gurucomputing.com.au/Reverse%20Proxies%20with%20Caddy/Adding%20Acme%20Certification/#api-keys).
 - You are using [Private Internet Access](https://www.privateinternetaccess.com/buy-vpn-online) as your VPN (see [PIA section below](#pia-wireguard-vpn)).
+- You have already [installed Docker](https://docs.docker.com/engine/install/ubuntu/) on your host.

 First, clone this project onto your server using `git clone https://github.com/willam-opie/home-media-server`.